Paying Guests: Plot

-Parag poses as Jayesh's wife, Kareena, and Bhavesh as Karishma, Parikshit's wife.
+Parag poses as Jayesh's wife, Kareena Kapoor, and Bhavesh as Karishma Kapoor, Parikshit's wife.
 Jayesh gets the job and will get the allotment to the flat in fifteen days' time.
 Ballu Singh and Sweety leave to pick up Sweety's sister, Kalpana (Celina Jaitly).
-When they arrive home, Jayesh's girlfriend, Alpita (Riya Sen), arrives with them and sees the four friends having (what she believes is) sex.
+When they arrive home, Jayesh's girlfriend, Arpita (Riya Sen), arrives with them and sees the four friends having (what she believes is) sex.
 She is instantly outraged at Jayesh and leaves him.
-Meanwhile, Parag seeks permission to marry Seema from her father (Paintel) and Bhavesh, while wooing Kalpana, finds himself in a situation where Ronnie tries to rape Karishma and in the process of saving Bhavesh, Jayesh nearly drowns him by accident.
+Meanwhile, Parag seeks permission to marry Seema from her father (Kanwarjit Paintal), and Bhavesh, while wooing Kalpana, finds himself in a situation where Ronnie tries to rape Karishma Kapoor, and in the process of saving Bhavesh, Jayesh nearly drowns him by accident.

-While discussing the event with Parag and Parikshit, he discovers the apple he has been eating has half a worm in it, Sweety hears Bhavesh vomit and mistakes him for someone being pregnant.
-In the meantime, Paintel has agreed that Parag can marry Seema, Aarti has fallen for Parikshit, Kalpana has chosen Bhavesh as her life partner and Jayesh has reconciled with Alpita.
+While discussing the event with Parag and Parikshit, he discovers the apple he has been eating has half a worm in it.
+Sweety hears Bhavesh vomit and mistakes him for someone being pregnant.
+In the meantime, Kanwarjit Paintal has agreed that Parag can marry Seema, Aarti has fallen for Parikshit, Kalpana has chosen Bhavesh as her life partner, and Jayesh has reconciled with Arpita.
 The four friends decide that it is time for them to tell Ballu and Sweety the truth.
 In a shopping centre, an accomplice of Ronnie's sees them and tells Ronnie.

-When they come home, they find Ronnie, Ballu Singh and Sweety there, but they do not know that anyone except the villain is there.
-Ronnie has persuaded Ballu to sign the papers transferring ownership of the restaurant, Bhavesh snatches the papers away and they all end up in a theater showing of Mughal-e-Azam, where they all don various costumes and each make their own humorous attempts to retrieve the documents.
-Ballu gets back the restaurant and forgives them on one condition - they give them the dream of a small child in the house, which they gladly set out to do.
+When they come home, they find Ronnie, Ballu Singh, and Sweety there, but they do not know that anyone except the villain is there.
+Ronnie has persuaded Ballu to sign the papers transferring ownership of the restaurant; Bhavesh snatches the papers away, and they all end up in a theater showing of Mughal-e-Azam, where they all don various costumes and each make their own humorous attempts to retrieve the documents.
+Ballu gets back to the restaurant and forgives them on one condition: they give them the dream of a small child in the house, which they gladly set out to do.